diesudmedexpert1995/foundry-ccip-rebase-token/README.md

 ## About project

-This project is example how to build a rebase token, which works different blockchain networks as 'Ethereum' and for example 'Arbitrum' e.t.c
+This project is example how to build a rebase token, which works in different blockchain networks as 'Ethereum' and for example 'Arbitrum' e.t.c
 Developed as project for learning purposes  ['Cyfrin Updraft - Advanced Foundry'](https://updraft.cyfrin.io/courses/advanced-foundry).

 ## Foundry